scthakuri/chp-ads-block-detector/readme.txt

 =  I FOUND INCOMPATIBILITY, WHAT WILL I DO? =

-Please create a forum in [https://codehelppro.com/community/ads-blocker-plugin/](https://codehelppro.com/community/ads-blocker-plugin/) or WordPress support inside the CHP Ads Block Detector section.
+Please create a forum in [https://chpadblock.com/docs/support/](https://chpadblock.com/docs/support/) or WordPress support inside the CHP Ad Block Detector section.
 We will contact you as soon as possible.

 =  CAN I IMPLEMENT CUSTOM MODAL? =

 Yes, For this you have to purchase the premium version of Ads Block Detector.
-And also [check the documentation](https://codehelppro.com/doc/chp-ads-block-detector-pro/custom-modal/).
+And also [check the documentation](https://chpadblock.com/docs/support/).